Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Methodology

 \subsection{Agent and its LLMs}

 While many recent LLM-based agents incorporate \textit{curated testing components}, such as specialized validation modules, dedicated test-planning stages, or multi-agent coordination~\cite{liu2024marscode,zhang2024autocoderover,ruan2024specrover,devin2024}, these frameworks can confound a model's \emph{intrinsic} tendencies with scaffold-induced constraints.
 To better isolate base-model behavior, we adopt \texttt{mini-SWE-agent}~\cite{swebench_bash_only,mini_swe_agent}.
 It provides a lightweight agent work loop restricted to a standard \texttt{bash} interface: the agent interacts with the repository solely through the \texttt{bash} tool, executing commands in a \texttt{bash} shell (e.g., running \texttt{python}) and using standard command-line utilities to inspect and modify files.
 The model can create executable Python test files on the fly and run them via \texttt{bash} as part of its workflow.
-Crucially, \texttt{mini-SWE-agent} does \emph{not} provide additional testing-specific functions or dedicated testing tools (e.g., test planners or structured testing modules), so the testing decisions (whether, when, and how) are left to the model.
+Crucially, although the default \texttt{mini-SWE-agent} prompt includes a brief natural-language recommendation such as ``Test edge cases to ensure your fix is robust,'' this instruction is only advisory: it does not introduce any testing-specific function, dedicated testing tool, or hard-coded workflow component (e.g., a test planner, structured testing module, or enforced test-execution stage).
+Thus, in our setting, testing remains optional at runtime: the model may follow, delay, or ignore that recommendation, and the decisions of whether, when, and how to test are still left to the model.
 Accordingly, any observed behaviors (e.g., creating or running test artifacts) can be interpreted as model-native ones.